METAL INJECTION MOULDING MIM

-We often recommend forging or hot pressing when the requirements for strength are high.
-When the conditions are right, it is possible to save money by switching from machining to forging/hot pressing.
+We often recommend forging or hot forging when the requirements for strength are high.
+When the conditions are right, it is possible to save money by switching from machining to forging/hot forging.

 Pre-assembled parts with integral components of varying kinds and materials.
 An all-in package at a fixed cost.